linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 6-Bank Runs/Investor size, liquidity and prime money market fund stress.md

 This feature proceeds as follows.
 In the next section, we present a brief introduction to the MMF sector and survey attendant developments during the March 2020 stress, both at the sector and the fund levels.
 In the second section, we focus on liquidity positions and investor size as potential drivers of the March stress at US prime institutional MMFs.
 The third section studies such MMFs' liquidity management before, during and after the stress episode.
 The last section concludes.

-# An overview of MMFs in the March market turmoil
+## An Overview of MMFs in the March Market Turmoil

-# Institutional background
+## Institutional Background

 MMFs are mutual funds that invest in short-term assets of high credit quality.
 Their function as intermediaries is to offer a cash management tool to investors, while providing short-term funding to governments, financial institutions and corporates (Aldasoro, Eren and Huang (2021)).
 As of the end of 2019, the MMF sector had assets under management (AUM) in excess of \$7 trillion globally, mainly in the United States (57%) and the euro area (20%) (FSB (2020b)).<sup>3</sup>